Siege of Kawagoe Castle: Battle

-Despite an overwhelming attacking force, numbering around 80,000, the 3,000 men in Kawagoe Castle's garrison, led by Hōjō Tsunashige, held off the siege until the relief force arrived.
+In April 1546, despite an overwhelming attacking force by the Uesugi clan numbering around 80,000, the 3,000 men in Kawagoe Castle's garrison, led by Hōjō Tsunashige, held off the siege until the relief force arrived.
 The relief force, numbering only 8,000, was led by Tsunashige's brother, Hōjō Ujiyasu.
+The principle location of the battle was at Tōmyō-ji (Kawagoe).

 Some warriors were sent by Ujiyasu to sneak past the Uesugi siege lines to inform the garrison of the relief's arrival.
 Though still strongly outnumbered, ninja spies informed the Hōjō forces that the attackers, Ashikaga Haruuji in particular, had relaxed their vigilance due to their overconfidence in victory.

 The Hōjō tried a risky tactic, coordinating a night attack between the garrison and the relieving force.
 Going against battlefield custom, the samurai were ordered to leave behind any heavy armor, which would slow them down and perhaps reveal their position, and to not bother taking the heads of their defeated enemies.
 This would deny the warriors much honor, as their triumphs would not be known or recorded, but the intense loyalty of the Hōjō samurai caused them to follow these orders.
 The tactic succeeded, Uesugi Tomosada was killed in battle, and the Hōjō foiled the siege.

 Aftermath

 This Hōjō victory marked the decisive turning point in the struggle for the Kanto region.
-The Hōjō tactics which said to be "the one of the most notable examples of night fighting in samurai history".
+The Hōjō tactics which said to be "one of the most notable examples of night fighting in samurai history".

 This defeat for the Uesugi would lead to the near-extinction of the family, and with Tomosada's death, the Ōgigayatsu branch came to an end.